Assistance programs Polk County Florida.

 Church Service Center Bartow is another charity to try.
 They may be able to help low income families in times of crisis with offering clothing, household items and food.
 Phone number to the site, which is at 290 East Church Street, is (863) 533-5822.

 St. Ann's Catholic Church can provide social services and/or financial assistance to income qualified families at most every 6 months.
 Food, rent, utility bill, and security deposit help are some examples of what may be available.
-1265 Robinson Drive, Haines City, Florida 33844, (863) 419-4819
+There are free clothes, medical equipment, furniture programs and other goods.
+Address is 1265 Robinson Drive, Haines City, Florida 33844,.
+Call (863) 419-4819

 Non-profit rent help, which can also include money for paying a security deposit or free legal aid, can assist Polk County families that are struggling.
 Many agencies as well as government organizations partner together to both prevent homelessness in the community and rehouse individuals.
 Clients range from the disabled to working poor, elderly, and others.
 Find emergency rental assistance in Polk County.